moby/moby/docs/sources/installation/ubuntulinux.rst

    >> /etc/apt/sources.list"

 Update your sources.
-You will see a warning that GPG signatures cannot be verified
+You will see a warning that GPG signatures cannot be verified.

 .. code-block:: bash

    sudo apt-get update

 Now install it, you will see another warning that the package cannot be authenticated.
+Confirm install.

 .. code-block:: bash